bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/image.md

 ## Image src resolving

 The `src` prop and `blank-src` prop, out of the box, works only with absolute or fully-qualified-domain-name URLs.
 If you are using project assets as image sources, please refer to [Asset URL handling](https://github.com/vitejs/vite-plugin-vue/tree/main/packages/plugin-vue#asset-url-handling) to configure Vite to transform asset urls.
-If using a different build tool, you will need to find the relevant documentation to transform assets
+If using a different build tool, you will need to find the relevant documentation to transform assets.

 ## Styling images